arvigeus/AZ-204/Topics/CosmoDB.md

 ### [Time to live (TTL)](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/time-to-live)

-Automatically removes items after a set time (in seconds) based on last modification.
-TTL can be configured at the container or item level; item settings take precedence.
-Deletion uses spare RUs; if RUs are low, deletion lags but expired data isn't shown in queries.
-No container-level TTL means items won't auto-expire; a value of -1 has the same effect unless items have their own TTL.
+Auto-deletes items after a set time (seconds) from last modification.
+Configurable at container or item level; item settings take precedence.
+Deletion consumes spare RUs; low RUs cause deletion delays but expired data is not shown in queries.
+No container-level TTL or a value of -1 prevents auto-expiration unless item-specific TTL exists.
 Use `DefaultTimeToLive` in `ContainerProperties` to set TTL in C#.

 ### Examples